hasancatalgol/hasancatalgol/README.md

 ### Hi there 👋

-- 🔭 I am currently working on Web Development with .NET
+- 🔭 I am currently working on Web Development with Streamlit
 - 🌱 I’m currently learning Web Development
 - 👯 I’m looking to collaborate on Data Science/Analytics
 - 🤔 I’m looking for help with Statistics